 Who do I contact for a recycling bin?

-Contact your facility manager for request a recycling bin.
+Contact your facility manager to request a recycling bin.

 I keep seeing the recycling being dumped in with the trash.
 Is my facility recycling?